-- 1.12 This Modified Neighbourhood Plan is known as the Saxmundham Neighbourhood Plan Review and in essence introduces two new chapters one relating to the South Saxmundham Garden Neighbourhood (which builds on Local Plan Policy SCLP12.29) and the second in respect of the mitigation of the impacts of Energy Infrastructure Projects.
-The remainder of the Plan has been updated where necessary but its overall direction and strategy remains unchanged.
-The regulations covering neighbourhood planning require that, where significant changes are made to a Plan, it has to be taken through full public consultation and if necessary another referendum before it can be adopted. - In the case of the Saxmundham Neighbourhood Plan Review, the Plan is not seeking to make any additional allocations for new housing development over and above that already set out in the Adopted Local Plan.
+1.12 This Modified Neighbourhood Plan is known as the 'Modified' Saxmundham Neighbourhood Plan and in essence introduces two new chapters - one relating to the South Saxmundham Garden Neighbourhood (which builds on Local Plan Policy SCLP12.29) and the second in respect of the mitigation of the impacts of Energy Infrastructure Projects.
+It should be noted that the inclusion

+- In the case of the 'Modified' Saxmundham Neighbourhood Plan, the Plan is not 1.13 seeking to make any additional allocations for new housing development over and above that already set out in the Adopted Local Plan.
 It does however include new areas of policy to provide guidance for the development of the South Saxmundham Garden Neighbourhood and new policy in mitigating the impacts of the Major Energy Infrastructure Projects in the area.
 If the introduction of these new chapters constitutes a 'significant change' to the 2023 Neighbourhood Plan, the Independent Examination would need to be followed by a referendum as was the case for the original 2023 Plan.
 If these changes are not 'significant' then only an Examination will be required.
-The Examiner will be the final arbiter of whether a Referendum is required, however, the Town Council as Qualifying Body for the Neighbourhood Plan Review will need to produce a statement at Pre-Submission and Submission Stages indicating whether they believe the proposed modifications to the Plan are significant or not. - 1.14 In developing this Neighbourhood Plan Review, the Town Council have sought to ensure that the statutory minimum standards for consultation on Neighbourhood Plans have been met.
-The Neighbourhood Plan Review has been prepared in accordance with the statutory requirements and processes set out in the Town and Country Planning Act 1990 (as amended by the Localism Act 2011) and the Neighbourhood Planning Regulations 2012 (as amended).
+The Examiner will be the final arbiter of whether a Referendum is required, however, the Town Council as Qualifying Body for the Neighbourhood Plan Review will need to produce a statement at Pre-Submission and Submission Stages indicating whether they believe the proposed modifications to the Plan are significant or not. - 1.14 In developing this draft 'Modified' Neighbourhood Plan, the Town Council have sought to ensure that the statutory minimum standards for consultation on Neighbourhood Plans have been met.
+The draft 'Modified' Neighbourhood Plan has been prepared in accordance with the statutory requirements and processes set out in the Town and Country Planning Act 1990 (as amended by the Localism Act 2011) and the Neighbourhood Planning Regulations 2012 (as amended).
 Figure 3 outlines the stages in the process.

-Figure 3: Stages of the Saxmundham Neighbourhood Plan Review.
+Figure 3: Stages of the Modified Saxmundham Neighbourhood Plan.